 The Delegation of Turkey recognized that the Ad-hoc Working Group already provided with relevant input to further elaborate on a Code of Conduct.
 The Delegation attached great importance to highest standards of integrity and transparency of working methods during the decision-making process of the Convention.
 It commented that the nominations are a continuation of such process, from their preparation to their presentation to the World Heritage Committee.
 In this regard, the Delegation stressed that States Parties expected a more comprehensive evaluation phase.
 It argued that initial evaluation missions are not always conducted by experts specialized in the characteristics of the nominated site, nor additional information provided by States Parties fully reflected in the evaluation.
-While understanding the workload and limited resources of the Advisory Bodies, the Delegation stressed that the evaluation phase required a specific emphasis in a Code of Conduct.
-It underlined that there was a necessary reflection to be conducted on how to find a common ground between divergent scientific arguments of States Parties and Advisory Bodies.
+While understanding the workload and limited resources of the Advisory Bodies, the Delegation stressed that there was a necessary reflection to be conducted on how to find a common ground between divergent scientific arguments of States Parties and Advisory Bodies.